How Tan Can You Get? – The Definitive Guide

 Tanning safely takes time, and through many sessions in the sun or on a tanning bed, you can develop a dark, bronze tan.

-However, some people notice that after tanning for some time, their skin doesn’t get any darker, and their tan stops developing.
+However, some people notice that after tanning for a certain amount of time, their skin doesn’t get any darker, and their tan stops developing.

 Is There A Limit To How Tan You Can Get?

-Other than your skin type, you might stop tanning once you have spent too much time in the sun, and your skin has become thicker from this.
+Aside from your skin type, you may stop tanning once you have spent too much time in the sun, and your skin has become thicker as a result.

-Spending time in the sun is damaging to your skin, even if you develop a tan and not a burn, as a tan is proof that your skin is being damaged, so if you notice that your skin is not tanning past a certain point, then it is best to not try tan in the sun any longer.
+Spending time in the sun is damaging to your skin, even if you develop a tan and not a burn, as a tan is proof that your skin is being damaged, so if you notice that your skin is not tanning past a certain point, then it is best not to try tanning in the sun any longer.

 Do Different Skin Tones Have Different Tan Limits?

-One thing to understand is that melanin produces two different types of pigment, eumelanin, which is brown, and pheomelanin, which is yellow and red.
+One key point to understand is that melanin produces two distinct types of pigment: eumelanin, which is brown, and pheomelanin, which is yellow to red.

-This is important because people who are fairer skinned tend to have more pheomelanin produced, and not eumelanin, which is why they battle to turn brown when tanning, and why they end up just burning instead.
+This is important because people with fairer skin tend to produce more pheomelanin, not eumelanin, which is why they struggle to turn brown when tanning and often end up just burning instead.

 There are currently 6 skin types recognized by the FDA, and knowing which skin type you have will help you understand how your skin fairs in the sun, and whether you should choose to tan naturally or not.